Tom-Paye/vision_based_robot_evasion/README.md

   - Perform 3rd party sensor fusion and qualified position detection, that still runs even if only one cam sees me
   - / improve location accuracy
   - / get an adapter so that all devices can be connected at once
+  - debug img_to_kpts to figure out why the basis suddenly seems to change from time to time

 3rd goal: create bubble
   - /  calculate the distances and directions between he robot and human